-- ¶ 590.
+§ 590.
 1. The General Conference shall elect by ballot two or more traveling elders as bishops to serve as the pastoral overseers of various areas of the denomination who shall constitute the Board of Bishops.
 They shall remain in office for the years of the interim between General Conferences and, unless the General Conference decides upon a lesser number of bishops, until others shall be elected in their places.
-(See also Par.
-436. Sec.
-4.) - 2.
-It shall be the duty of the Board of Bishops: - a.
-To organize with a chairman and a secretary: - b.
+(See also Pars.
+436, Sec.
+4, 437, Sec.
+4.)

+- 2. It shall be the duty of the Board of Bishops: - a.
+To organize with a chairman and a secretary; - b.
 To meet at least four times a year; - c.
 To exchange experiences and to counsel and formulate plans for the work of the church. - d.
 To group the conferences, except the full conferences of mission origin, into areas, equal in number to the number of bishops. - e.
-To assign themselves to the several areas, including the British Isles, to give consideration to making such assignments for the period of the interim between the General Conferences, and to arrange the conference schedules so that, as far as practicable, no substitute other than a bishop will preside at any one conference for two successive years. - f.
-To administer the full conferences of mission origin of the North America General Conference.
-The bishop of the area, in consultation with the conferences and the area administrative assistants to the general missionary secretary, shall designate the presiding officer for the conference.
+To assign themselves to the several areas, including the British Isles, to give consideration to making such assignments for the period of the interim between the General Conferences, and to arrange the conference schedules so that, as far as practicable, no substitute other than a bishop will preside at any one conference for two successive years.